Purdue-CS193/homework-0-JasonD-R/index.md

+# Jason Dimas-Rivera, First CS159 Homework

+- I like the slides
+- I like their is no exams

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.